vincmazet/bip/_sources/labs/lab3.md

   where $f$ and $g$ are respectively the images before and after compression, $M$ and $N$ being the dimensions of these images.
   You can use the function `numpy.linalg.norm`.

-* Analyze the evolution of the MSE according to the mask size $C$.
+* Analyze the evolution of the MSE according to the mask size.

 ## Interpolation